stanley-1/tp/docs/DeveloperGuide.md

 1. Enter `add n/aa p/12345678` in the command box.

 	Expected: A new contact card with name "aa" and phone number "12345678" is created.
-The contact card is most likely to be appearing at the top, since SociaLite arranges the contact cards according to their names alphabetically.
+This contact card will likely appear at the top, as SociaLite displays records in alphabetical order of contacts' names.

 2. Enter `add n/ab p/12345678` in the command box.